nv-hiep/DCGAN_Generated_Faces/README.md

-# Generate faces with DCGAN
-# Generate Anime with DCGAN
+# Generate images with DCGAN

 - Generating new faces and also new Anime faces with DCGAN (Deep Convolutional Generative Adversarial Network) using Tensorflow, Keras, Python.